London

 Find out about each of our three core strands of NYJO Learning in London:

 Through our work in London, we are always looking to support the progression of talented young musicians, alongside supporting less-experienced young musicians to develop new skills and experiment creatively.
+Our Learning projects always culminate in the opportunity to perform to a supportive audience, giving young people the chance to develop skills and confidence on stage.
 Whether you have ambitions to join NYJO’s Emerging Professionals programme or are looking to try out group music-making for the very first time, you can always find opportunities to engage with NYJO Learning’s work!

 If you would like to find out more about any of our projects in London, please get in touch at [email protected].